-In 2019, the World Organization to Investigate the Persecution of Falun Gong (WOIPFG)—a U.S.-based non-profit dedicated to documenting the persecution of the spiritual discipline—released a two-part investigative report that details how the “state slave labor industry” is thriving in China’s prisons, labor camps, and detention centers.
-The detainees are often prisoners of conscience or religious minorities who are imprisoned together with other criminal inmates.
+In 2019, the World Organization to Investigate the Persecution of Falun Gong (WOIPFG)—a United States-based nonprofit dedicated to documenting the persecution of the spiritual discipline—released a two-part investigative report that details how the “state slave labor industry” is thriving in China’s prisons, labor camps, and detention centers.
+The detainees are often prisoners of conscience or religious minorities who are imprisoned together with criminal inmates.

 Apart from highlighting the many products of daily use, the report also compiled gross examples of how toothpicks and chopsticks are made by detainees—often in grossly unhygienic conditions, which any industry that upholds ethical standards would never allow.

-One of the primary enslaved groups is Falun Dafa—a meditation practice based on the principles of truthfulness, compassion, and tolerance.
-The peaceful meditation system, which is currently practiced freely all over the world, was outlawed in China by the former communist party leader Jiang Zemin, who viewed this group of meditators as a “threat” after seeing its moral tenets gaining enormous popularity over the communist ideology.
-Per the official Chinese state data, 70 million to 100 million people took up the Falun Dafa practice within five years after its introduction in 1992.
+Among the primary enslaved groups are practitioners of Falun Dafa—a meditation practice based on the principles of truthfulness, compassion, and tolerance.
+The peaceful meditation system, which is currently practiced freely all over the world, was outlawed in China by former communist party leader Jiang Zemin, who viewed this group of meditators as a “threat” after seeing its moral tenets gaining enormous popularity over that of the communist ideology.
+Per the official Chinese state data, 70 million to 100 million people had taken up the Falun Dafa practice within the first five years after its introduction in 1992.